FTSE UK Index

 Technical analysis is a mixture of art and science, and it is a craft that requires considerable patience and experience to master.

 For the best chances of success, you need to be up bright and early.
-Experienced day traders like to be sat at their screen around 30 minutes before the FTSE opens at 08:00 GMT.
+Experienced day traders like to be sat at their screen around 30 minutes before the FTSE opens at 08:00 (UK local time).
 This allows you time to prepare, by doing the following:

 1. Check The News